Harry Potter and the Deathly Hallows Book Discussion and Recipe

 What did Harry do with the deathly hallows?
 Why do you think so?

 Firewhiskey is drunk at the demise of a beloved character in the beginning chapters.
 This drink is a cinnamon-flavored whisky.
 Mrs. Weasley serves the family an apple tart at the arrival of the future in-laws before the wedding, and, for Harry's birthday, she makes him a special golden snitch cake.
 Finally, canned pears are one of the foods Hermione and Harry mention surviving on when they are on the run.
-To combine all of these flavors, I created a "Golden Snitch" cupcake that combines flavors of golden syrup, cinnamon, pear, and apple, and a frosting of cinnamon, apple, and pear.
+To combine all of these flavors, I created a "Golden Snitch" cupcake that combines flavors of golden syrup, cinnamon, pear (also enhanced with ), and apple (also with pear flavoring oil), and a frosting of cinnamon, apple, and pear. apple flavoring oil

 Golden Snitch Cupcakes With Cinnamon Apple and Pear Frosting